kj-stein/CESM2-LE/README.md

 The code has multiple authors and was written for a particular HPC environment, namely the IBS Center for Climate Physics supercomputer Aleph.
 As such, it cannot be run “out of the box”, and is being shared FOR REFERENCE ONLY.

-Each script contains comments from the author that includes their contact info.
-Please contact the individual author(s) if you have questions.
+Each script contains comments from the author(s) that includes their contact info; please contact them if you have questions.